-This section of the website contains information on how we work with PCCs and the Mayoral Offices, and what information is available to them, the public and other stakeholders.
+This section of the website contains information on how we work with police and crime commissioners (PCCs) and the Mayoral Offices, and what information is available to them, the public and other stakeholders.

 Use the links below to:

 - read about how HMICFRS works with PCCs and Mayoral Offices (including our ongoing role in senior officer misconduct and dismissal processes, and how PCCs can bid to commission us to carry out a bespoke inspection on any aspect of policing in their area);

 - find information in the Our Work section on the joint work we conduct with other inspectorates, which can give a fuller picture of criminal justice inspections;

 - read about HMICFRS’s history and how we work, including who your regional HMI is.

 Information HMICFRS can provide to PCCs, the public and other stakeholders